EPIC US ROAD TRIP DAYS 7-10NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 Yellowstone National Park has the largest concentration of free roaming wildlife in all of the lower 48 states.
 The park is home to Black & Grizzly Bears (with a healthy population of some 150, Yellowstone has the greatest concentration of grizzlies south of Canada); several hundred Wolves, flourishing since their reintroduction in 1995; Elk; Moose; Deer; Bighorn sheep; Coyotes; Pronghorn; and numerous smaller species.
 The most commonly spotted Yellowstone resident, especially if not venturing further into the park and away from the Grand Loop Road scenic drive, is the iconic Bison. a.k.a. the American Buffalo, large shaggy-haired meanderers of the North American plains that can weigh up to 2,000 pounds (900+ kilograms).

 Geyser Country – Upper Geyser Basin – Old Faithful, Take II

-It was cold and overcast when we were arriving at Upper Gyser Basin, a biting wind blowing light, sideways hale for a period when we were standing on the Old Faithful boardwalk awaiting the start of the performance.
+It was an overcast & cold 4°C when we were arriving at Upper Gyser Basin, a biting wind blowing light sideways hale for a period when we were standing on the Old Faithful boardwalk awaiting the start of the show.
 It felt anything but early September.
-But that same wind also blew the clouds away and as the show began the sky was quickly clearing from the north, to the left of Old Faithful as we faced him.
+But that same wind also blew the clouds away and as the performance began the sky was quickly clearing from the north, to the left of Old Faithful as we faced him.
 Again, and just like earlier in the day at the Grand Canyon of the Yellowstone River in Canyon Country, the weather improved right on cue.